-Phase III is passed as soon as a student has completed all teaching units with at least 5,50 or Pass grade, thereby obtaining 60 credits.
+Phase 3 is completed when a student has completed all the ALA's with a mark of at least 5,50 and thus achieved 60 credits.

 Success norm bachelor degree

 As referred to in the Dutch Higher Education and Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderwijs, WHW), a student will be awarded with the degree and the award ceremony will take place as soon as all units and the corresponding credits of the study programme and thus the study programme examination has been completed successfully.